 The City of Vincent Standing Orders Local Law 2008 sets out how the City's Council Meetings must operate.
-In a separate item in this agenda, it is proposed to make a minor amendment to this local law to recognise the fact that the City is now streaming its Council Meetings via the web and to introduce an allowable procedural motions to cause the live stream to cease and to re-commence.
+In a separate item in this agenda, it is proposed to make a minor amendment to this local law to recognise the fact that the City is now streaming its Council Meetings via the web and to introduce powers to cease and to re-commence web streaming.
 Policy 4.2.4 is proposed to be amended to provide public access to an archive of Council Meetings.